awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_single_sign_on.md

 1. In the **Enable Single Sign\-On for this directory** dialog box, choose **Enable**\.
 Single sign\-on is enabled for the directory\.

-   If the directory is an AD Connector directory and the AD Connector service account does not have permission to add a service principal name, you are prompted for the username and password for a directory user that has this permission\.
-These credentials are only used to enable single sign\-on and are not stored by the service\.
-The AD Connector service account is not changed\.

 1. If you later want to disable single sign\-on with Amazon WorkDocs, choose **Disable**, and then in the **Disable Single Sign\-On for this directory** dialog box, choose **Disable** again\.

-   If the directory is an AD Connector directory and the AD Connector service account does not have permission to remove a service principal name, you are prompted for the username and password for a directory user that has this permission\.
-These credentials are only used to disable single sign\-on and are not stored by the service\.
-The AD Connector service account is not changed\.

 **Topics**
 + [Single Sign\-On for IE and Chrome](#ie_sso)